Does listening to music make you more productive or less productive?

 According to researcher John Bargh, your brain will attempt to simulate real productive work by avoiding big projects and focusing on small, mindless tasks to fill your time.

-Numerous studies have shown the best way to accomplish a task is to just get started on it immediately.
+Numerous studies have shown the best way to accomplish a task is to get started on it immediately.
 The longer you procrastinate, the more likely you will never complete it and more likely it will take longer than expected.
 It also means the more likely you are to be distracted by something else.

 The Zeigarnik Effect is a construct that psychologists have observed in numerous studies on suspense.
 One such study gave participants brain-buster puzzles to complete, but not enough time to complete them.
 The surprising thing was, even when participants were asked to stop, over 90% of them went on to complete the puzzles anyway.